wichert/rest_toolkit/doc/sql.rst

 Line 4 defines the URL path for the resource.
 This path includes an ``id``-variable, which will be used in a SQL query.
 The query is defined in line 6.
-This query uses a :ref:`bound expression
+This query uses a :py:func:`bound expression
 <sqlalchemy:sqlalchemy.sql.expression.bindparam>` to specify where the
 ``id`` request variable must be used.